octodns/octodns/README.md

 ### Syncing between providers

-While the primary use-case is to sync a set of yaml config files up to one or more DNS providers, OctoDNS has been built in such a way that you can easily source and target things arbitrarily.
+While the primary use-case is to sync a set of yaml config files up to one or more DNS providers, octoDNS has been built in such a way that you can easily source and target things arbitrarily.
 As a quick example the config below would sync `githubtest.net.` from Route53 to Dyn.

 ```yaml
 ---